This is a valid RSS feed.

 <item>

-<guid isPermaLink="true">http://fayettevilletourism.com/PhilippinesTravel/how-to-travel-to-the-philippines</guid>
+<guid isPermaLink="true">http://fayettevilletourism.com/PhilippinesBestPlaces/best-places-to-stay-in-philippines</guid>

 </item>